GeekLord/Picslot/README.md

 - **AI Prompt Enhancer**: A one-click tool that uses AI to rewrite your prompts, adding professional details to help you achieve better results.
 - **Share Prompts**: Share your creations with other Picslot users directly via their email address.
 - **Start with Templates**: Kickstart your creativity with a gallery of pre-configured templates.
 Select a style to load a sample image and a professionally crafted prompt directly into the editor.
+- **Asset Library**: Save your uploaded or generated images to a personal, cloud-based library.
+Reuse your assets across all tools—from the Scene Composer to the Batch Editor—without needing to re-upload.

 ### Core AI Editing Suite
 - **Generative Mask**: Use the brush tool to paint over any part of an image and replace, add, or remove elements with pinpoint accuracy based on your text prompt.